-Safe Disposal of Nappies, Aprons and Gloves
+8 Safe Disposal of Pull - Ups, Aprons and Gloves

-We have in place good hygiene practices when disposing waste to stop infection.
+8.1 We have in place good hygiene practices when disposing of waste to stop infection.
 We follow stringent nappy changing procedures to ensure the safe disposal of waste, see below.